School of Civil Engineering and Surveying

 Explore the work we're doing across our areas of expertise in Civil Engineering.

-We're finding sustainable ways of tackling pollution, developing the technology needed to deal with new environmental pollutants, and finding ways to build sustainable and environmentally-friendly urban landscapes.
+We're finding sustainable ways of tackling pollution, developing the technology needed to deal with new pollutants, and finding ways to build sustainable, environmentally-friendly urban landscapes.